-- 2. If the person is on the "Laundry List" TEX.
-EST. CODE § 1051.104, a copy of the front side of the Poster Citation may be sent. - E. LEAD TIME REQUIREMENT: Be sure, as Guardian Ad Litem, as you are in the process of obtaining the waivers and serving the "laundry list," that you: - 1.
-Get your waivers/notices and affidavit of service under TEX.
-EST. CODE § 1051.104(b) affidavit processed with enough lead time to comply with the 10-day 'lead-time' requirement under TEX.
-EST. CODE § 1051.106.
-(See Appendix G).
+- 1. if the ward's residence has changed; - 2. if the ward is admitted to a medical facility for acute care for three days or more; - 3. if the ward is staying at a location other than the ward's residence for more than one calendar week; or 4. if the ward dies; the fact of the ward's death, any funeral arrangements and the location of the ward's final resting place. - F. Lead Time Requirement: Be sure, as Guardian Ad Litem, as you are in the process of obtaining the waivers and serving the "laundry list," that you: - 1.
+Get your waivers/notices and affidavit of service under Tex.
+Est. Code § 1051.104(b) affidavit processed with enough lead time to comply with the 10-day 'lead-time' requirement under Tex.
+Est. Code § 1051.106.
+(See Appendix J).
 But see Guardianship of V.A., supra. - 2.
 Keep copies of all of your paperwork. - 3.
-Make certain there is a certificate of service on the ad litem report. - F. RECENT CASES some appeals courts view the otherwise strict requirements of citation with a dose of reality: - 1.
+Make certain there is a certificate of service on the ad litem report. - G. Recent Cases some appeals courts view the otherwise strict requirements of citation with a dose of reality: - 1.
 Guardianship of Jordan, 348 S.W.3d 401 (Tex.
 App.
 Beaumont July 28, 2011, no pet. h.)
 Lack of personal service on proposed ward did not deprive the court of subject matter jurisdiction where no clear legislative intent to make loss of jurisdiction mandatory and where parties had made appearances in court. - 2.
 Guardianship of Bays 355 S. W. 3d 715 (Tex.
 App.
 Fort Worth 2011, no pet. h.) upheld substituted service on a proposed ward, pointing out that it was authorized, but only on motion, affidavit and order.